mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_primitive-type.md

 ### Characteristics of the Type

-Let's check the characteristics of the type in a code-based manner.
+Let's confirm the characteristics of the type through code.

 ```ts: TypeScript
 let symbol1: symbol = Symbol(); //description=undefined